fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Hello, again.
+Question: How did you learn service oriented architecture; a specific book?
+College/university?
+Article(s)?
+Currently looking for a detailed learning resource, but nada, for the most part.
+I can find (mostly old) Java books on the topic, but (to the surprise of no one) not much in Node.js.
+Issues like this make me feel that I need to learn Java just to learn corporate/professional software development.
+Of course, there is a plethora of content on Node.js Microservices.
+Are SOA and Microservice architecture close enough to one another where if one learns how to structure a Node.js backend in a Microservices architecture, said person will somewhat understand how to structure a Node.js backend in a SOA style?
+I ask because I've heard multiple people say Microservices is just SOA, but slightly different.

 > I hear the term “Anaemic Domain Model” bounded about and I’m left a little confused... https://www.martinfowler.com/bliki/AnemicDomainModel.html You advise that models are to be kept “dumb” and all business logic is wrapped up in services... will we end up with the dreaded anaemic model in that case?
 Am I mis understanding something, and what’s your experience/opinion on that?
 Thanks!

 > Hi Fredrik.
 Can make you a video that you speak about minimum english level to work in a international environment?